coinevo/documents/en/QRC20-Token-Introduce.md

 # Creating QRC20 Tokens

-You can use [QRC20Token](https://github.com/qtumproject/QRC20Token) code to create your own QRC20 token on Qtum.
-For this example, we will use Qtum testnet, first getting some testnet QTUM.
+You can use [QRC20Token](https://github.com/coinevo/QRC20Token) code to create your own QRC20 token on Evo.
+For this example, we will use Evo testnet, first getting some testnet EVO.

-After installing the Qtum Core wallet from https://qtumeco.io/wallet or https://github.com/qtumproject/qtum/releases, get the wallet receiving address by selecting **Window** - **Receiving addresses**, select and copy the wallet receiving address qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky.
+After installing the Evo Core wallet from https://evoeco.io/wallet or https://github.com/coinevo/evo/releases, get the wallet receiving address by selecting **Window** - **Receiving addresses**, select and copy the wallet receiving address qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky.

 ![1  Copy Receiving Address](https://user-images.githubusercontent.com/29760787/83460974-acf23d80-a435-11ea-9d5f-80b22249003e.jpg)

-We need some QTUM to pay for the smart contract gas and transaction fees and can get some testnet QTUM from the [Qtum Testnet Faucet](http://testnet-faucet.qtum.info/).
+We need some EVO to pay for the smart contract gas and transaction fees and can get some testnet EVO from the [Evo Testnet Faucet](http://testnet-faucet.coinevo.tech/).
 Paste the receiving address into the faucet address field and press the blue checkmark button.

 ![2  Testnet Faucet](https://user-images.githubusercontent.com/29760787/83460980-b11e5b00-a435-11ea-9892-2b344bdc2611.jpg)

-Next, copy the token code at [QRC20Token](https://github.com/qtumproject/QRC20Token).
+Next, copy the token code at [QRC20Token](https://github.com/coinevo/QRC20Token).
 In the QRC20Token.sol file you can change `name`, `symbol`, and `totalSupply` to your preference.
 For this example, we will edit later to name the token "QRC TEST 527", the symbol "QT527" and have a total supply of 1,000,000,000 which is entered as "10 * * 9".
 We will leave `decimals` set for 8, to give 8 decimal places for each token, so for example, you should send a 1.12345678 token amount.

 ![3  Solidity](https://user-images.githubusercontent.com/29760787/83460987-b380b500-a435-11ea-8a10-c8a070180fc5.jpg)